-- VUOM receives approval to begin offering GI Bill® education benefits to its student community.
+- VUOM receives approval to begin offering GI Bill education benefits to its student community.

 VUOM begins offering its students access to the Federal Financial Aid program through its Title IV Certification. - VUIM officially begins operating as the Virginia University of Integrative Medicine.
 VUIM receives approval from ACAHM to operate its classroom-teaching site located in New Jersey. - VUIM begins offering coursework to the inaugural class for its DAc and DAcHM program.
 VUIM Welcomes back Dr. Lixing Lao as the institutions President. - VUIM's Doctor of Acupuncture and Oriental Medicine (DAOM) is accredited.
 More than 400 students are actively enrolled. - VUIM programs, Doctor of Acupuncture (DAc), and Doctor of Acupuncture and Herbal Medicine (DAcHM) are accredited. - VUIM receives approval from the State Department of Higher Education in New Jersey to offer both the Master of Acupuncture and the Master of Acupuncture and Herbal Medicine program on-site at VUIM's Ridgefield NJ location.
 This site is now the second official location for VUIM. - VUIM receives approval from the US Department of Education and is authorized by the Georgia Nonpublic Postsecondary Education Commission to offer master's and Doctoral programs at VUIM's Duluth GA location.
-This site is now the third official location for VUIM. - VUIM celebrates its 20th anniversary with more than 800 attendees at the annual Commencement ceremony, held at Capital One Hall in Tysons Corner, Virginia.
+This site is now the third official location for VUIM.